Stratford St. Mary: Places of historical interest in the village

 Lowe Hill House, the finest of the surviving houses, dates from c.1480 and is described in the 1619 manorial survey, although it is probably not the original manor house.

 Ravenys on one of the sites is the subject of a picture by John Constable entitled "a house in Water Lane", now in the Victoria and Albert Museum.
 The Lord of the Manor made a grant of the land on which it stands to William Smyth and William Wade in 1442 on condition that they rebuilt the house for which the lord would provide timber for the "grounsill, overweys and prynspales", the two Williams being responsible for the cutting and carting of it.
 It is impossible to be certain of the earlier names of the other two cottages, but the second structure, which incorporates a small portion of an earlier building stands on or very close to what was the home of the Wynter family.
 For 240 years from 1318 the Wynters farmed a smallholding in the meadows just south of it.
 The third house in the lane was most probably the home of the Selbricht family until it died out in 1558.
 The remaining house in this part of the village, which stands two hundred yards nearer to the river, was occupied by Matilda Hunt in 1481.
 The barn behind it is still known as Hunt's Barn.

 Gatemans, the home of weaver Ralph Gateman in 1334, is now the oldest surviving house in the village.

-Thornes was the original name of the house front frontage behind Gatemans; significantly enlargened in the 19th century and later and is now known as Courtlands.
+Thornes was the original name of the house front frontage behind Gatemans; significantly enlarged in the 19th century and later and is now known as Courtlands.

 Fyshers was the original name of the house now occupied by the redbrick Old Cage House, named after the pound for stray cattle and horses that once occupied the site of the parish room cottage holding for the proverbial "three acres and a cow".

 Three original houses survive on the next six half acre holdings, the rest have been replaced as more cottages have been squeezed in.

 Further towards the river in Lower Street the houses were always packed closer together.
 In 1587 Sir William Fisher the elder who lived either in Rose Bank or The Old Cottage next door complained of the noisy and noisome "hoggiscote and hennesroust" placed against his wall by Ralph Boyfield.